farmOS/farmOS/docs/development/api.md

 * `changed`: A timestamp representing when the log was last updated.
 * `uid`: A reference to the user who created the log.

+#### Input logs

+Additional fields on input logs (all optional):

+* `material`: Reference(s) to material(s) that were applied.
+* `input_purpose`: A description of the purpose of the input.
+* `input_method`: A description of how the input was applied.
+* `input_source`: A description of where the input was obtained.
+* `date_purchase`: A timestamp representing when the input material was purchased.
+* `lot_number`: The lot number(s) of the input material, if available.

+#### Harvest logs

+Additional fields on harvest logs (all optional):

+* `lot_number`: The harvest lot number.

+#### Seeding and transplanting logs

+Seeding and transplanting logs are log types that are specific to Planting assets (to indicate when seedings/transplantings took place, along with quantity and location information).
+They have some key differences from other log types:

+* The `asset` field is required and must reference an asset of type `planting`.
+* They do not have the `areas` or `geofield` fields, and instead expect to have a `movement` field collection with information about where it took place.
+This is used to set the location of the planting at a given point in time.
+* Seeding logs also have a `seed_source` field which can be used to specify where seeds came from (free-form text field).

 ### Creating assets

 Assets must have a `name` and a `type`, and some asset types have additional